10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Key Ideas:

-• White offers a pawn on f4 to rapidly open the f-file and dominate the center.
+White sacrifices a pawn on f4 to get fast play against the enemy king and control of the center.

 Why You Should Know It: